What should you consider when selecting a plasma separation membrane?

 One Step Plasma Separation from Whole Blood - Vivid™ Plasma Separation membranes

 Pall’s patented Vivid Plasma Separation membranes are robust materials for the rapid and efficient separation of plasma from whole blood.
 The membrane can separate > 80% of the theoretical plasma available from the whole blood sample with minimal hemolysis in less than two minutes.
-Multiple grades of membrane are available to support the blood volume requirements of your assay.
+Multiple grades of the membrane are available to support the blood volume requirements of your assay.

-- Dependable performance - The highly asymmetric nature of Vivid Plasma Separation (PS) membrane allows efficient removal of the cellular components of blood without centrifugation.
+- Dependable performance - The highly asymmetric nature of the Vivid Plasma Separation (PS) membrane allows efficient removal of the cellular components of blood without centrifugation.
 Red cells, white cells and platelets are captured within the larger pores on the upstream side of the membrane.
 Cells do not lyse, and the plasma flows through the smaller pores on the downstream side of the membrane.
 This rapid separation process yields plasma similar in HPLC and SDS-PAGE profiles to traditional centrifuged plasma.

-- Low hemolysis - Hemolysis levels are significantly lower than glass fiber media generated plasma.
+- Low hemolysis - Hemolysis levels are significantly lower than glass fiber media-generated plasma.

 Vivid™ Plasma Separation membrane

 - High plasma yield - Vivid PS membrane can yield ≥ 80% of the theoretical plasma available, while comparable glass fiber yields are typically in the region of 30-50%.
 The percent of plasma recovered from different volumes of blood does not depend on the blood volume applied to the Vivid PS membrane (Graph 1).

 - Low sample volumes - High plasma yields, mean a lower volume of starting whole blood is needed.
 This is advantageous for POC, and POU diagnostic applications as smaller amounts of blood are needed from patients or animals.